-Performance bonuses
+Performance Bonuses

 33. No staff in public bodies should be awarded performance bonuses (unless they have a clear contractual entitlement).
-Any proposal to award a performance related bonus must be supported by DSO advice.
+Any proposal to award a performance related bonus must be supported by Departmental Solicitor's Office (DSO) advice.
 In particular, clear advice must be provided to support the quantum of bonus being proposed.